 Historically, the tragic heresies of the Catholic Church led to the Reformation resulting in alternative church bodies attempting to return to Biblical Christianity.
 The Reformation and its twin, the Counter-Reformation, eventually led to a re-evaluation of beliefs and a change in church practices.</strong

 Improving Christian Unity in the Divided Church

 The world needs a more united and powerful Christian Church to provide a better witness to the world.
 Many denominations today are quite small with less than a million members.
 They would have a much greater world impact if they could unite with other churches of similar ecclesiastical beliefs.
-For example, theologically conservative Reformed denominations share a great deal in common with respect to beliefs and practice.
+For example, theologically conservative Reformed denominations share a great deal in common concerning beliefs and practices.
 In America, these similar churches include the Orthodox Presbyterian Church (OPC), the Presbyterian Church in America (PCA), the Christian Reformed Church in North America (CRCNA), United Reformed Churches in North America (URCNA), and the Reformed Episcopal Church (REC).

-Similar recommendations could be made for conservative Lutheran groups, evangelical Wesleyans, evangelical Baptists, various Pentecostal churches, and even non-denominational churches.
+Similar recommendations could be made for conservative Lutheran groups, evangelical Wesleyans, evangelical Baptists, Pentecostal churches, and even non-denominational churches.
 Groups are always stronger when banded together.
 There are many traditional Protestant denominations that are not theologically liberal and which affirm traditional Christian orthodoxy.